zriyansh/signoz.io/blog/2022-01-09-datadog-alternatives.md

 Monitoring and observability are critical components that you can't ignore for your applications in the production environment.
 As such, choosing the right tool which can empower you to take actions proactively is very important.
 Though DataDog is a good tool, it has its own challenges, including cost, unclear pricing policies, and complex UI.

 The above DataDog alternatives can be a good option to meet your monitoring needs.
 If you're moving out of Datadog, a good option can be to move out of closed SaaS vendors and shift towards open source solution.
 Many application owners are now shifting to OpenTelemetry for their observability data.
+While tools like Datadog and New Relic claim that they support OpenTelemetry, [their support is not first-class](https://signoz.io/blog/is-opentelemetry-a-first-class-citizen-in-your-dashboard-a-datadog-and-newrelic-comparison/).
 OpenTelemetry is an open-source collection of APIs, SDKs, and tools.
 It can be used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.

 Using OpenTelemetry to generate telemetry data fress you from vendor lock-in as it gives you an option to export the data to a backend of your choice.
 For an OpenTelemetry backend, SigNoz can be a great choice.
 It is built to support OpenTelemetry data natively.